 Here, I dragged "Plans after Graduation" into both the Rows area and the Value area to give me a count of the number of students who plan to go to graduate school, medical school, etc. To make things easier on my user, I decided to convert the counts to percentages.
 To do this conversion, I simply right clicked on "Count of Plans after Graduation" and then selected "Show counts as" in the dialogue box.
 It's so easy to quickly go from counts to percentages ("% of Grand Total") in a Pivot Table.
 Only two clicks needed!

 Ready for Step 3?
 It's a weird one...

 Did you know that Excel assigns names to each of your Pivot Tables?
 I know!

-Excel creatively assigns the names Pivot Table 1, Pivot Table 2, Pivot Table 3, etc. to your all of the pivot tables in your workbook.
-When deciding how to slice and dice your data in a interactive dashboard, this naming structure can be a nightmare...trust me!
+Excel creatively (sarcasm!) assigns the names Pivot Table 1, Pivot Table 2, Pivot Table 3, etc. to all of the pivot tables in your workbook.
+When deciding how to slice and dice your data in an interactive dashboard, this naming structure can be a nightmare...trust me!

 To rename your pivot table, right click on it.
 Then, select "Pivot Table Options" in the dialogue box.
 Within the Pivot Table Options, go to "PivotTable Name" and type in a new name.

 Let's start visualizing our data!
 To chart your data, place your cursor within your Pivot Table, Then, go up to the INSERT ribbon.
 (Everything lives in the Insert ribbon, am I right?)